 The following documentation must be submitted:

-- Three copies of a supporting reference from your primary supervisor.
+- Four copies of a supporting reference from your primary supervisor.
 S/he should also provide an account of your progress to date and suitability for the award.
 If this is not supplied with the application, please note that it is your responsibility to liaise with your supervisor to ensure that your reference is received by the deadline.

 As well as the paper copies, you must also email your completed application form and other documents to us by no later than 31 May 2016.
 Late applications will not be accepted.